The Crosslink 2 Construction

 Πbft honest proposal

-An honest proposer of a bft‑proposal chooses as the ‑block tail of its bc‑best‑chain, provided that it is consistent with the Increasing Score rule.
+An honest proposer of a bft‑proposal chooses as the ‑block tail of its bc‑best‑chain, provided that it is consistent with the Linearity rule.
 If it would not be consistent with that rule, it sets to the same field as ’s parent bft‑block.
 It does not make proposals until its bc‑best‑chain is at least blocks long.

 Why σ + 1?